liaoliaots/nestjs-redis/docs/latest/health-checks.md

 -   **key**: The key which will be used for the result object.
 -   **type**: Server type.
 You must specify what Redis server type you use.
 Possible values are "redis", "cluster".
 This option is required.
 -   **client**: The client which the health check should get executed.
+This option is required.